Our transdisciplinary approach to research

 Scientists at the School of Earth and Space Exploration are pursuing many areas of research.
 We’re studying the beginning of time.
 We’re embarking on robotic missions to the Moon, Mars, asteroids, and Jupiter's moon Europa.
 We’re looking at the dynamics of our own world — and exploring the possibility of life beyond it.

-A SESE hallmark is its focus on transdisciplinary research.
+A hallmark of the School is its focus on transdisciplinary research.
 Rather than organizing ourselves by research methodologies, we emphasize research themes.
 These include: the origin and evolution of the universe, co-evolution of biological, chemical, and physical processes, evolution of planets and other celestial bodies, and best-practices for human and robotic exploration of space.

 The Center for Meteorite Studies continually pursues knowledge about the origin of our planetary system through the study of meteorites.
 Home to the world's largest university-based meteorite collection, the Center’s researchers have curated more than 30,000 individual specimens representing more than 2,000 distinct meteorite falls and finds.

 Be a part of groundbreaking research.
-At SESE, we do field work on every continent on Earth.
+At the School, we do field work on every continent on Earth.
 We study the Moon, our solar system and deep space.
 And our exciting research portfolio is growing.
 Check out SESE’s current opportunities for student research, postdoctoral fellowships and faculty positions.

-SESE has participated in eight NASA Missions, with more on the way.
+The school is participating in 12 NASA Missions, with more on the way.

-SESE has over 30,000 individual meteorites, the largest university collection in the world.
+The school has over 40,000 individual meteorites, the largest university collection in the world.

-SESE is one of only seven universities capable of building NASA-certified deep space hardware.
+ASU is one of only a handful of universities capable of building NASA-certified flight instruments for space.